vehicle-lang/vehicle/HACKING.md

   and some useful ones are:
 - Cursor Align

-## 2. Build system

-We use [Shake](https://shakebuild.com/) as a build system for Vehicle, which is just a fancy DSL for Haskell.
-The entire build system lives in the top-level file `build.hs`, and is just an additional executable in the `cabal` project and therefore can be run as `cabal run vehicle-build-system X` where `X` is the command to the build system.

-## 3. Testing Vehicle
+## 2. Testing Vehicle

 There are currently three types of tests for Vehicle.
 The build system for Vehicle contains various utility commands for running the various test suites (these simply wrap the `cabal test` command in various ways).

-- `cabal run vehicle-build-system all-tests` will run all the tests

-### Basic tests
+### Unit tests

-These test the functionality of the executable, and include golden tests, unit tests etc.
+These test the functionality of the Vehicle library, unit tests etc.
 The build system contains the following commands (which simply wrap the `cabal test` command in various ways):

-- `cabal run vehicle-build-system basic-tests` will run the tests.
+- `cabal test vehicle-unit-tests --test-show-details=always` will run the tests.

-- `cabal run vehicle-build-system basic-tests-accept` - will run the tests and accept the changes to any of the changed output files. _Warning_: Only run this if you are okay with the changes to the output!

-- `cabal test vehicle-executable-tests --test-show-details=always --test-option="-p /X/"` - will only run tests
+- Adding `--test-option="-p /X/"` to the command will only run tests with `X` in their name.

+- Adding `--test-option="--vehicle-logging X"` to the command will set the logging level to `X` where the various levels can be found with the `vehicle --help` command.

+### Golden tests

+- `cabal test vehicle-golden-tests --test-show-details=always` will run the tests.

-  with `X` in their name.
+- Adding `--test-option="-p /X/"` to the command will only run tests with `X` in their name.
   If you only want to run a test for a particular backend `Y` change the `X` to `X-Y`, e.g. `quantifier-Agda`.

-- If you want to accept the output of a single test add `--test-option="--accept"` to the previous command.
+- Adding `--test-option="--accept"` to the command will accept the output of the tests.
+  _Warning_: Only run this if you are okay with the changes to the output!

-- The logging level for these tests can be set at the top of `test/Vehicle/Test/TestExecutable.hs`.
+- The logging level can be changed for the golden tests by changing the vehicle command in the `test.json` files in the golden test suite.

+- To create a new golden test json file you can run `cabal run vehicle-new-golden-test -- Y` where `Y` is the Vehicle command you would run e.g. `vehicle compile --target Marabou --specification spec.vcl --network myNetwork.onnx --outputFile=spec-input-query`.

+- If you add `--test-path my/path/` after `vehicle-new-golden-test` and before `--` then this will automatically copy the generated `test.json` file and all the file dependencies to the provided path (e.g. `--test-path tests/golden/compile/spec`)

 ### Integration tests

-These test the integration of Vehicle's output with various backends.
-In order to run these tests you will need all the various backends installed.
-Again the build system contains the following utility command:

-- `cabal run vehicle-build-system integration-tests` - will run the integration tests.
+Currently disabled.

 ### Performance tests

-These test the performance of the Vehicle compiler, and may be long running.

-- `cabal run vehicle-build-system performance-tests`
+Currently disabled.

 ### Continuous integration